codeforamerica/intake-playbooks/lambda_migration_script.markdown

 - Update Twilio and Mailgun end points to new URLs
 - Turn off scheduled tasks on Heroku
+- UAT Twilio Voicemail

+- Make really sure
 - Add redirect on NameCheap from old new to new.
+- Add pingdom on new Domain at /health/

 Day 2

-- Check DNS has completely propogated
+- Check DNS has completely propogated and check Heroku traffic
 - Turn off heroku app and old site is gone
 - Change database user password(requires temporary downtime <1min)
 - Make database not public(by clicking in AWS)
-- Run close postgres ports playebooks
+- Run close postgres ports playbooks

 Rollback